fwy30/Minesweeper/README.md

 1. A read in function to read in the customized minesweeper grid.
 2. A Minesweeper class with initial function.
 3. A create grid function to generate a platform to display the minesweeper grid and bind the left and right click events to each button.
-4. Functions and wrapper function for left and right click events.
+4. Functions and wrapper functions for left and right click events.
 5. Functions to show win and lose message boxes.
 6. Function to check if win criteria is met.
 7. Function to calculate and combine neighbors and left click them when clicking on a button with number 0.